alextim/vite-plugin-simple-json-server/packages/vite-plugin-simple-json-server/README.md

 ## Why vite-plugin-simple-json-server?

 This plugin is for lazy developers to create a mock API quickly.
 Simply place some json files into the `mock` folder and your file based API is ready.
-Out of the box you have pagination, sorting and filter.
+Out of the box you have pagination, sorting, filter and **CRUD** operations.

 Additionally the plugin serves static files such as `html`, `js`, `css`, `txt`.